How Lovely to Meet You!

-My name is Gabi, and I’m a certified coach with a specialization in ADHD and neurodiversity.
-I help students at all ages like you overcome academic challenges so you can graduate successfully and lead the life you want.
+My name is Gabi Maier, and I’m an ICF-certified coach with a specialization in ADHD.
+I help high school students, university students, parents and young professionals navigate and overcome their academic, parental and professional challenges with ADHD so that they can lead successful and fulfilling lives.
 And you do not need an official ADHD diagnosis to work with me.

 In addition to my coaching credentials, I have spent over 15 years as a professor at a private university in the US where I taught, mentored and advised students with all kinds of different majors, backgrounds and academic challenges.
-My time in academia is incredibly important when it comes to my work as a coach since I am in a much better position to support students through the skills I have gained over the last two decades.
+My time in academia and experience abroad are incredibly important when it comes to my work as a coach since I am in a much better position to support students - and in particular Third Culture Kids - through the skills I have gained over the last two decades.

-Last but not least, I am also the mom of a neurodivergent child and know firsthand that school work is not always easy, especially when your executive function skills are giving you a hard time.
+Last but not least, I am also the mom of a neurodivergent child and know firsthand how family life can be impacted by your child’s weak executive function skills.

-Dealing with academic challenges can feel quite daunting, but with a few simple tools and a bit of patience, you can succeed.
-I have seen that again and again in countless coaching sessions with my students when they, at first, are distraught and ready to give up but after a few weeks thrive and gain a much different outlook on their own work and their abilities.
-By trying out various strategies, checking in with my clients frequently, offering encouragement and support when things take longer than expected and by celebrating every little win I have seen students go from a D to an A or from 2 written pages to a finished academic paper within a short period of time.
+Dealing with ADHD-related challenges can feel quite daunting, but with specific tools and strategies and a bit of patience, you can make lots of progress.
+I have seen it again and again in countless coaching sessions with my clients when they, at first, are distraught and ready to give up but after a few weeks thrive and gain a much different outlook on their abilities.
+By providing my clients with the necessary techniques, checking in with them frequently, offering encouragement and support when things take longer than expected and by celebrating every little win I have seen students go from an F to a B or parents from complete exhaustion to more energy and much better family dynamics over the course of only a few months.

-And you can do it, too, with a bit of patience, resilience and the right study techniques!
+And you can do it, too, with a bit of patience, resilience and the belief that you are just right the way you are!

 When I am not working with students, I love experimenting in the kitchen, reading good books (I love comics), running in nature and learning new languages.